 If the baby is persistently looking down towards your spine or is lying up against the placenta wall it may be difficult to see the baby’s face.
 Occasionally, the baby may lie in a difficult position or there may not be a pocket of fluid in the correct place to outline the areas of interest of your baby.

 When this happens a satisfactory scan may not be achievable.
-In these cases we will send Mum off for a walk,give her a drink and/or put an ice bag on her tummy and this may cause the baby to move to a more favorable position.
+In these cases, we will send Mum off for a walk, give her a drink and/or put an ice bag on her tummy and this may cause the baby to move to a more favourable position.
 Should this not occur then we will reschedule the scan for another day at no extra charge.
-Your 4D Superscan must be paid for, in full, whether or not you decide to come back for a second scan.
+Your 5D Live Superscan must be paid for, in full, whether or not you decide to come back for a second scan.

 We promise to make every effort to obtain the best possible images of whatever parts of the baby that can be seen.